f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>fication, but that&rsquo;s not how things work on the Internet.
 Although websites come and</span>
     <span>go at great speed, the underlying software is developed slowly and carefully, and so</span>
     <span>the stable recommendation for HTML5 is expected only after this edition of the book</span>
-    <span>has been published&mdash;in late 2014.
+    <span>has been published in late 2014.
 And then guess what?
 Work will move on to ver‐</span>
     <span>sions 5.1 and higher, beginning in 2015.
 It&rsquo;s a never-ending cycle of development.</span>
     <span>However, while HTML5.1 is planned to bring some handy improvements (mainly to</span>
     <span>the canvas), basic HTML5 is the new standard web developers now need to work to,</span>